Joseph Zeleznock, MSPT

-Leticia earned a Bachelor's Degree in Kinesiology from the Pennsylvania State University, and a Doctorate Degree in Physical Therapy from Shenandoah University.
-After graduation she worked in developmental pediatrics at the Children's Hospital of the King's Daughters in Norfolk, Virginia for one year, and Cincinnati Children's Hospital for four years where she specialized in neurological and orthopedic disorders.
-While at Cincinnati she received her Certification of Vestibular Rehabilitation from Emory University and instituted a Pediatric Balance Center at Cincinnati Children's Hospital, treating a wide range of dizziness and balance disorders including concussions, BPPV, vestibulotoxicity (from chemotherapy and antibiotics), vertigo associated with migraines, cervicogenic dizziness, and vestibular hypofunction.
-She has recently relocated to Philadelphia with her husband and is looking forward to improving patient's quality of life, and helping them return to their peak level of function.
+Leticia (Letty) earned a Bachelor's Degree in Kinesiology from Pennsylvania State University in 2003, and a Doctorate in Physical Therapy from Shenandoah University in 2006.
+She worked in developmental pediatrics at Children's Hospital of the King's Daughters and Cincinnati Children's Hospital.
+While at Cincinnati she received her Competency in Vestibular Rehabilitation from Emory University and instituted a Pediatric Balance Center at Cincinnati Children's Hospital, treating a wide range of disorders including concussions, BPPV, vestibulotoxicity (from chemotherapy and antibiotics), vertigo associated with migraines, cervicogenic dizziness, and vestibular hypofunction.
+She relocated to Philadelphia and started at FitLife in 2011.
+She specializes in vestibular rehabilitation and treats a wide variety of vertiginous and balance disorders.
+She enjoys improving patients' quality of life and helping them return to their peak level of function.

 Jaci graduated from Bloomsburg University in 2010 with a Bachelor's Degree in Exercise Science and a concentration in Physical Therapy.
 While attending Bloomsburg, she worked in the student recreation center and gained experience personal training.
 She completed her internship at an outpatient rehabilitation center and realized that helping people improve their physical condition was very rewarding.
 Through the years Jaci has come to believe that exercise is a key aspect to living a long, healthy life.
-Working one-on-one with patients and bulding relationships is something Jaci truly enjoys.
+Working one-on-one with patients and building relationships is something Jaci truly enjoys.
 In the future, Jaci would like to go back to school to become a licensed physical therapist.
-She played softball for 15 years and coaches a children's team.
-She has always liked sports and anatomy and physiology which makes her a perfect fit as an exercise physiologist at FitLife!
+She played softball for 15 years and coached a children's team.
+She has always liked sports, anatomy and physiology which makes her a perfect fit at FitLife!

 Caitlin Schaff, Exercise Physiologist